iamh2o/a_view_of_addiction/docs/jem_addiction_journey.md

 Despite these efforts, my health did not improve as expected.
 Between 2021 and 2025, I saw nearly 150 doctors, endured two seven-day hospital stays for sepsis, and made dozens of ER and urgent care visits.
 In July 2024, I began taking tirzepatide, which alleviated my 29-year joint pain, normalized my weight, blood pressure, cholesterol, and blood sugar, and even curbed my obsessive behaviors.
 This intervention was pivotal in my physical and mental recovery.

-In December 2024, a podcast on Stockholm syndrome and narcissistic abuse made me realize I had been in an abusive relationship with my husband of 24 years.
+In December 2024, a podcast on Stockholm syndrome and narcissistic abuse made me realize I had been in various abuse relationships for over 20 years.
 This revelation was overwhelming, leading to a relapse and a suicide attempt.
 However, I quickly sought help, stabilized, and enrolled in a 15-session Cognitive Processing Therapy (CPT) program in January 2025, which proved invaluable for addressing my PTSD.

 Throughout February 2025, I faced critical health challenges, including E. coli and parasite infections, which were eventually linked to Mast Cell Activation Syndrome (MCAS).
 With the help of AI, I self-diagnosed and began treatment, which has been effective.